bioinformatics-core-shared-training/RNAseq_May_2020_remote/index.md

     ![](images/raise_hand.png)

-   This can be found XXXXXXXXXXXXXXXXXXXXXXXXXXXX).
+   This can be found by clicking on the 'Participants' button.
 A tutor will then contact you in the chat.
-If necessary you and the tutor will be moved to a breakout room where you can discuss your issue in person.
+If necessary, you and the tutor can be moved to a breakout room where you will be discuss your issue in more detail.

 3. Please ask any general questions by typing in them into the Google Doc mentioned above